SimonBiggs/scriptedforms/example/example/detailed.md

 #### Number and slider variables

+Both the number and the slider require at least one input, the python variable name.
+They both have three remaining optional inputs, minimum, maximum, and step size in that order.
+The inputs need to be separated by commas.
+White space is ignored.

+Should optional inputs not be given they are assigned the default values.
+In both the slider and number variables step size defaults to 1.
+In the number variable minimum and maximum defaults to not being set.
+On the slider the minimum defaults to 0, the maximum to 100.

-Here is a `live` section containing both number and slider that produces a plot.
+Below is a `live` section containing both number and slider that produces a
+plot:

 <section-live>
 <variable-number>data[0]</variable-number>